jw120/mal/jw-haskell/README.md

 TODO

-* Map parsing
-* Tidy
 * Improve Makefile and exec
-* AST is not Lits
 * Phase 1 - better errors for parsing
-* Phase 1 - vector and map underlying rep (mutable? what to do with odd-length map literals?)
+* Phase 1 - vector underlying rep
 * Check our magic keyword string is what we think it is